 Finding appropriate blogs for your commenting strategy is another important element of your campaign.
 These blogs need to be relevant to your industry—preferably your specific area of expertise, but any industry-specific blogs will suffice.
 Look for blogs with decent comment volume—high amounts of commenters means your comments will get substantial visibility.
 You’ll also want to diversify the types of blogs you comment on; you’ll need to maintain a common thread between them, but the more domains you operate on, the more visibility you’ll get.

 When you post comments with links, make sure you’re linking the best possible material.
 Use blogs from your own site or deep pages with high-quality information.
-Above all, make sure your links are both appropriate and valuable for the conversation.
+Above all, make sure the links you build are both appropriate and valuable for the conversation.
 Otherwise, you might get penalized or worse, you could be seen as a spammer by the community.
 Don’t link every post; instead, vary things up with brand mentions and comments with no links at all.

 The best way to earn your reputation as an authority is to follow conversations through to their natural ends.
 Rather than posting one comment and leaving the page, stick around and see if anyone follows up with you or adds their own insights.
 Respond to them diligently, and keep the conversation moving to generate more attention to your expertise.